Skip to main content

 If it is possible to escape the building safely and avoid danger, do so by the nearest exit.
 Please remember that these situations are incident specific.
 Each individual will have to make a decision based on the available information

 that he or she has access to at the time.
-If at all possible, call 911 (9-911 from a campus phone) from a safe location to notify emergency officials of the event.
+If at all possible, call 911 from a safe location to notify emergency officials of the event.

 If you hear shots fired: